cloudposse/atmos/website/docs/core-concepts/stacks/imports.md

 ## Imports Schema

-The `import` section supports the following two formats (note that only one format is supported in a stack config file, but different stack configs can use one format or the other):
+The `import` section supports the following two formats:

 - a list of paths to the imported files, for example: